kohtaroh-nakamura/device/README.md

 Also create a * DEVICE * object in the global space of JavaScript.

 ## How to use
-Please read * device.js * with html.
+Please load *device.min.js* with html.
 It does not depend on other libraries.
-It is recommended to insert in the head tag and body closing tag immediately before inserting.
+Immediately after opening the body opening tag and within the head tag are recommended for the insertion place.

 ### CSS Sample
 ".Only-pc" for what you want to display PC only,